-Finally, Executive Constantine proposes to draw down the General Fund unreserved fund balance from 8 percent to 6 percent, as was done in the Great Recession.
+2022.
+Finally, Executive Constantine adopted and the Council agreed to draw down the General Fund unreserved fund balance from 8 percent to 6 percent, as was done in the Great Recession.
 In addition, risk reserves in the General Fund will be reduced, leaving less money available for unexpected costs.
-These changes generated the final \$29 million to balance the 2021-2022 Proposed Budget.
+These changes generated the final \$35 million to balance the 2021-2022 Adopted Budget.